Symphony No. 7 (Mozart): Music

+The symphony is in four movements.

 Performance history

 According to analyst Neal Zaslaw, the first occasion on which the K. 45 version could have been heard was a concert given by Prince von Galitzin, the Russian ambassador, at his Vienna residence in late March 1768.
 The K. 46b version was heard at the premiere of La finta semplice, at Salzburg on 1 May 1769.